-The recommendations for improvements to the road network in Spotsylvania County as set forth in this plan_Plan_consist of several new facilities and the need for improvements to existing facilities.
-The plan-Plan has a horizon year of 20302040.
+The recommendations for improvements to the road network in Spotsylvania County as set forth in this Plan consist of several new facilities and the need for improvements to existing facilities.
+The Plan has a horizon year of 2040.
 With traffic volumes consistently on the increase locally, the improvement and maintenance of the existing network is of utmost importance, while new facilities will be needed in order to provide capacity for future traffic volumes and increase connectivity.
 New roads can have a positive impact on existing roads stressed by traffic volumes without adequate capacity by providing a "pressure relief" to better distribute traffic and provide alternative routes for traffic movement.
-For identified new "concept roads" Hit is important to note that the new roaddepicted alignments are conceptual in nature and that no engineering to determine the optimal location has taken place.
-When examining the roads, it is imperative to focus on the origin and termination points of the roads.
-These roads are: a connection between Lake Anna Parkway at Robert E. Lee Drive and Courthouse Road at Massaponax Church Road; a connection between Route 1 at Guinea Station Road and Massaponax Church Road at Smith Station Road; a connection between Harrison Road and Courthouse Road in relatively close proximity to Interstate 95; a connection of Spotsylvania Avenue with Germanna Point Drive; a realigned Route 17 tying into the proposed new interchange on Interstate 95 and then extending to intersect with Route 1; an extension of Hospital Drive to intersect with the realigned Route 17 and Massaponax Church Road; and extensions of Northeast and Cosner Drives to intersect with the extended Hospital Drive.
+For identified new "concept roads" it is important to note that depicted alignments are conceptual in nature and that no engineering to determine the optimal location has taken place.

 Improvements to existing roads are meant to address level of service deficiencies resulting from increasing traffic volumes conflicting with existing road capacity.
 These tend to result in necessity for addition of new lanes through road widening and intersection improvement projects.
-Additionally, where capacity isn't being addressed in the form of road widening projects, safety improvements have been targeted along a number of roads, especially outside of the Primary Development Boundary (intended for rural, agricultural and forestal uses and character) in

-TRANSPORTATION & THOROUGHFARE PLAN - Adopted 11/14/2013; Updated 8/9/2016 Page 2 instances where roads would benefit from realignment, more generous travel lane widths and shoulder improvements.
+Additionally, where capacity isn't being addressed in the form of road widening projects, safety improvements have been targeted along a number of roads, especially outside of the Primary Development Boundary (intended for rural, agricultural and forestal uses and character) in instances where roads would benefit from realignment, more generous travel lane widths and shoulder improvements.
 As populations grow county-wide it is important to recognize the importance of improved roadways even if capacity isn't necessarily being expanded.
 Many of these rural roads are also traversed with truck traffic from local timbering operations, agricultural machinery, and towed boat traffic in the area of Lake Anna.